Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-23.
 The H section.

 Figure 4-24.
-A typical application with an H section as a tool body.
+An H section is being used as a tool body.

 Figure 4-25.
 The flat cast section.

-Angle brackets are often used when a right-angle alignment or reference is required.
-Although angle brackets are commonly thought of as 90º elements, there are also adjustable-angle styles of angle brackets and plates.
+Angle brackets are fundamental components that support, connect, or mount various parts of a jig or fixture.
+They are often used when a right-angle alignment or reference is required.
+Although angle brackets are commonly thought of as 90º elements, adjustable angle brackets and plates are also available.

-Plain Angle Brackets.
-The plain angle bracket, Figure 4-26, is available with or without locating holes.
+Plain Angle Brackets: The plain angle bracket, Figure 4-26, is available with or without locating holes.
+Locating holes can be added for 3-axis accuracy.

-Angle brackets are often used when a fixed 90º angle is required.
+Plain angle brackets are typically chosen when a fixed 90º angle is required.
 The right angle of these plates is closely controlled and is accurate to 90º ± .08º.
-These brackets are made in ASTM A36 steel or 6061-T6 aluminum.
+These brackets are made of ASTM A36 steel or 6061-T6 aluminum, available in 10 different sizes ranging from 2.00" x 2.50" to 6.00" x 6.00", with equal and unequal leg lengths.
+Plain angle brackets have a web thickness proportional to the overall size, between .22" and .44".

 Figure 4-26.
-Angle brackets are machined flat and parallel to close tolerances.
-They are also available with precision locating holes for 3-axis accuracy.
+Plain angle brackets are machined flat and parallel to close tolerances, available with or without locating holes.

 Figure 4-27.
 Gusseted angle brackets have a gusset for added rigidity and strength.